Carbon Pricing and Energy Standards🔗

 - Grassroots campaigns generating public support for carbon pricing.

-- Renewable energy becomes relatively cheaper, which can incentivize job creation in that market.
+- Renewable energy becomes relatively cheaper, which can incentivize job creation in the sector.

-- Funds raised can be earmarked for social programs that can be shared with everyone.
+- Revenue from carbon pricing can be allocated to social programs that can be shared with everyone.

 - As carbon taxes reach effective levels, companies may try to pass costs to customers, where the poor are most at risk of being impacted.
 Policies can be developed that limit this impact.

 - Workers employed in fossil fuel industries risk losing their jobs if companies shrink workforces in response to higher costs of production, so job transition plans should be in place and protections for workers ensured.

 - Due to the political nature of fossil fuel production, government corruption and rent-seeking could create the possibility of certain industries avoiding the carbon price due to loopholes or exemptions.

 |Carbon price per ton of CO2||$ 0 to $5 *||$5 to $20||$20 to $60||$60 to $100||$100 to $250|